dotnet/aspnetcore/src/Middleware/NodeServices/README.md

 It is the underlying mechanism supporting the following packages:

- * [`Microsoft.AspNetCore.SpaServices`](https://github.com/aspnet/JavaScriptServices/tree/dev/src/Microsoft.AspNetCore.SpaServices) - builds on NodeServices, adding functionality commonly used in Single Page Applications, such as server-side prerendering, webpack middleware, and integration between server-side and client-side routing.
+ * [`Microsoft.AspNetCore.SpaServices`](https://github.com/aspnet/aspnetcore/tree/release/2.1/src/Middleware/SpaServices/) - builds on NodeServices, adding functionality commonly used in Single Page Applications, such as server-side prerendering, webpack middleware, and integration between server-side and client-side routing.
- * [`Microsoft.AspNetCore.AngularServices`](https://github.com/aspnet/JavaScriptServices/tree/dev/src/Microsoft.AspNetCore.AngularServices) and [`Microsoft.AspNetCore.ReactServices`](https://github.com/aspnet/JavaScriptServices/tree/dev/src/Microsoft.AspNetCore.ReactServices) - these build on `SpaServices`, adding helpers specific to Angular and React, such as cache priming and integrating server-side and client-side validation

 ### Requirements